tominaked1337/tominaked1337/README.md

 - 🐍 I’m currently learning Django.
 - 🧑‍🤝‍🧑 I’m looking to collaborate with open source projects.
-- 🖥️ I'm currently working as DBA for Rappi LatAm.
+- 🖥️ I'm currently working as Cloud DBA (DevOps) for Rappi.
 - ⚡ I love music, biking and technology.

 ### Connect with me: